jkordek1/ESP32IoTPlatform/README.md

 ESP32IoTPlatform is an open source platform aimed towards students at Zagreb University of Applied Sciences who will take an IoT course.

-It enables students to focus on development of IoT application without advanced knowledge in electronics and microcontrollers.
+It enables students to focus on development of IoT applications only with basic knowledge in electronics and microcontrollers.